 “The 2020 Feline Retrovirus Testing and Management Guidelines contain much new information about feline leukemia and feline immunodeficiency virus infections.
 The Guidelines were written by an international panel of experts and included not only retrovirus researchers, but veterinarians working in private practice and in shelters.
 We hope these Guidelines will be of practical use for all veterinarians.
 The panel is especially proud to have endorsement of the Guidelines by the International Society of Feline Medicine,” said Retrovirus Guidelines Co-Chair Susan Little, DVM, DABVP (Feline).

-You can download the Guidelines and a cat owner information brochure here.
+Click here to download the Guidelines and a cat owner information brochure.